bast/talk-coding-like-1969/talk.md

 - Spending a month on learning version control, editor, scripting, 1-2 programming languages really well is not a waste of time.
 - Connect with other research software engineers.
-- Influence hiring committees to not only look at the number of papers.
 - Attract developers with career opportunities.
+- Influence hiring committees to not only look at the number of papers - you get what you measure.